- Trade-ups – decisions to redirect resources toward optimal uses that provide additional educational opportunities for students

 Q: How can I stay informed and contribute to the process as the project moves along?
 As we move forward on this Pathway to Greatness, OKCPS is committed to keeping you updated on our progress.
 We will continue to share information on website, on social media, and as a standing topic for our monthly Board of Education Business Meetings.

-We also hope our stakeholders will join us for our upcoming community meetings regarding Pathway to Greatness.
 Change is certain, and we want our families and community to be informed.
 At these meetings, we will share plans for improved services, instructional opportunities, and how the new OKCPS will be able to better serve your children.
-The three paths presented as part of P2G will impact every student, staff member and family in OKCPS, and we want your input.

-Data and feedback from a variety of stakeholders continues to be very valuable to this work, so we hope you will provide input on the three pathways by:
+Data and feedback from a variety of stakeholders has been very valuable to this work.
+As always, our District leadership can be reached by:

 - Email our Board of Education